intertect/intertect/src/content/lesson_3/part_1.md

     - `imm`: Value for immediate to be used
-- `latches.ex_mem` (EX/MEM latch): This is perhaps the most complicated latch, since execute only performs a subset of the instructions and must wrap up all others for MEM to continue
+- `latches.ex_mem` (EX/MEM latch): This is perhaps the most complicated latch, since execute only performs a subset of the instructions and must wrap up all others for MEM to continue.
   - `instruction`: Instruction that was decoded during ID stage.
-This is simply passed along in the cases where the decoded instruction is to be executed during MEM
+This is simply passed along in the cases where the decoded instruction is to be executed during MEM.
   - `memory_address`: For load/store instructions, the final address is
   determined in the EX stage and stored before it is executed in the MEM stage.
-  This is where the info is stored
+  This is where the info is stored.
   - `result`: If an instruction was executed, this is where the result is stored
   - `location`: Likewise, if execution was performed, this specifies whether the result is to be saved in memory or registers.
 As a result, the value of this